Data Matrix vs. QR Codes: An Overview of the Differences

 How to scan Data Matrix Codes and QR Codes

-After scanning either Code, you’ll be automatically redirected to whatever information is stored on them.
-With Data Matrix Codes, this data is about the product itself.
+With Data Matrix Codes, this data is about the product itself (a product part, food or beverage item, and so on).
 With QR Codes, the data can be practically anything, including links, images, videos, PDFs, and more.

 6 reasons QR Codes are better than Data Matrix Codes

 While Data Matrix Codes and QR Codes sound quite similar, the amount of applications that QR Codes have extends far beyond Data Matrix Codes.

 QR Codes hold more data, have a wider variety of types, and can even be customized and tracked for marketing campaigns, making them the clear choice for most businesses.